John R. Kane: Post-war career

-Returning to the United States in February 1944, Kane commanded Gowen Field in Idaho followed by McCook and Grand Island Army Airfields in Nebraska.
+Returning to the United States in February 1944, Kane commanded Gowen Field in Idaho followed by McCook and Grand Island Army Air Fields in Nebraska.
 He graduated from the National War College in June 1947 and became the executive officer at Chanute Field in Illinois.
 In April 1948, he was made director of technical schools at Lowry Air Force Base, Colorado, and also served there as inspector general and commander of the 3415th Maintenance and Supply Group.
-He went to Ladd Army Airfield, Alaska, in 1949, being successively chief of staff and base commander.
+He went to Ladd Air Force Base, Alaska, in 1949, being successively chief of staff and base commander.

 In July 1951, Kane was commander of the Military Air Transport Service's Air Resupply And Communications Service, forming its 580th Wing at Mountain Home Air Force Base, Idaho, in November 1951, which he commanded.
 He took it to Libya in August 1952, and moved to Morocco the following May as commander of the 316th Air Division's 549th Air Control and Warning Group.
 He returned to the United States in December 1953, as commander of Smoky Hill Air Force Base, Kansas, where he served until he resigned and was honorably discharged on May 10, 1954.